Kadooorie/zimska_zadaca/learn_metal/README.md

 # Getting started with Metal in Odin

-Odin officially bundles with a low-overhead Odin int
+Odin officially bundles with a low-overhead Odin interface for Metal that helps developers a